pkic/pkic.org/content/blog/2017/2017-01-13-2017-looking-back-moving-forward.md

 Finally, we started deprecating the SHA-1 hashing algorithm in 2013.
 As stated above, the CAs stopped signing with SHA-1 at the end of 2016 and in 2017 the browsers will show trust issues with SHA-1 signed certificates.

 The good news is that we have moved through all of the foreseen deprecation.
-Since 2048-bit RSA and SHA-256 are acceptable to 2030, hopefully the industry won&rsquo;t put certificate subscribers through similar changes they have seen over the last six years.
+Since 2048-bit RSA and SHA-256 are acceptable to 2030, hopefully the industry won’t put certificate subscribers through similar changes they have seen over the last six years.

 ## Minimum Requirements for Code Signing Certificate